akb3y/akb3y/README.md

 - 💬 Ask me about: programming, dogs, music and social science

-- 🔭 I’m currently working on a boardgame reccomendation app.
+- 🔭 I’m currently working on a meal planning app.

 - 🌱 I’m learning about TypeScript.